encoredev/encore/README.md

 Encore provides Open Source development tools, from local development to your cloud:
 - **Backend frameworks:** [Encore.ts](https://encore.dev) and [Encore.go](https://encore.dev/go) simplify defining services and type-safe APIs, and provide a declarative approach to define infrastructure in code.
-- **Local development environment:** Automates local infrastructure and provides a built-in local development dashboard with Tracing, Service Catalog, and API Explorer.
+- **Local development environment:** Encore's CLI automates local infrastructure and provides a built-in local development dashboard with Tracing, Service Catalog, and API Explorer.
-- **Infrastructure integration:** Encore provides open source tooling to simplify integrating with cloud infrastructure, and offers a [Cloud Platform](https://encore.dev/use-cases/devops-automation) that fully automates DevOps and infrastructure provisioning in your cloud on AWS and GCP.
+- **Infrastructure integration:** Encore provides open source tooling in the CLI to simplify integrating cloud infrastructure, and offers [Encore Cloud](https://encore.cloud)—a managed service which automates DevOps and infrastructure provisioning for your cloud on AWS and GCP.

 **⭐ Star this repository** to help spread the word.